open-telemetry/opentelemetry-collector-contrib/extension/sigv4authextension/design.md

 Next, we clone the request and also add runtime information to the User-Agent header. `cloneRequest()` is a helper function that makes a shallow copy of the request and a deep copy of the header.
 While this may slow the performance of `RoundTrip()`, it is necessary to ensure thread safety*.
 Overall, this should not have a large impact on either runtime or memory performance, as again we do not expect to handle http requests that are exponentially large in size.
 Adding runtime information to the header also will not impact memory or runtime performance either. `req2` will be passed into `Sign()`.

-**Design Decision: The necessity of `cloneRequest()` is unknown; for now we will leave it in, as this implementation of `RoundTrip()` is taken directly from the AWS PRW Exporter.
-However, if we want to avoid using `cloneRequest()`, that can only be done by avoiding reading the body.*
+**Design Decision: The necessity of `cloneRequest()` is due to the necessity to read the body.
+If we want to avoid using `cloneRequest()`, that can only be done by avoiding reading the body.*